Canvas: Rubrics Troubleshooting with Tips and Examples

 - create the rubric directly from the assignment to which it will be attached, or

-- import the rubric through Settings†' Import Course Content.
+- import the rubric through the Import Course Content tool.
 It will then appear on the course's Rubrics page.

 I can't use an Outcome in a freeform Rubric!